kyladawon/recipe_review_research/README.md

 | 306168 | 6       | 1196280.0 | 5.0    | 5.0            | 10        | 4.0          |
 | 306168 | 6       | 768828.0  | 5.0    | 5.0            | 10        | 4.0          |

-For the data cleaning, we performed a left merge between the 'interactions' and 'recipes' DataFrame.
-Then, we filled in all zeroes in the 'Rating' column with np.NaN since it does not make sense for a recipe to receive a rating of 0; in this context, ratings can only be on a scale from 1 to 5.
+For the data cleaning, we performed a left merge between the ```interactions``` and ```recipes``` DataFrame.
+Then, we filled in all zeroes in the ```Rating``` column with ```np.NaN``` since it does not make sense for a recipe to receive a rating of 0; in this context, ratings can only be on a scale from 1 to 5.
 Therefore, a recipe receiving a rating of 0 probably just means that a rating was not received for that particular recipe.

 Next, we considered what columns to add for our DataFrame.
 Since we are inspecting the impact of other columns on reviews, we decided to make a column to make